smartcontractkit/smart-contract-examples/ccip/estimate-gas/offchain/README.md

 | 50                   | 14946                       | 14581                 |
 | 99                   | 24324                       | 23940                 |

 Read the [CCIP gas estimator using Hardhat](../hardhat/README.md) guide to compare the results.
-More specifically , check the actual testnet results.
+More specifically, check the actual testnet results.
 You will notice that using the tenderly API gives more precise results.